Skip to Content

 6. You’ll see lots of other animals in Udawalawe National Park

-But enough about elephants…a safari in Sri Lanka isn’t supposed to be ONLY about elephants, right?
+But enough about elephants… a safari in Sri Lanka isn’t supposed to be ONLY about elephants, right?

-I was actually pleasantly surprised by how many other animals we saw on the safari.
+I was pleasantly surprised by how many other animals we saw on the safari.
 People had told me that I would ONLY see elephants in Udawalawe, and this wasn’t the case at all.

 No leopard though.
 In fact, you won’t see leopards in Udawalawe National Park.
 You’ll need to go to Yala National Park or Wilpattu National Park for that.